cadelow/03-Juicy-Brick-Breaker/README.md

 + Changing the color of the paddle, ball, and blocks
 + Animate how the blocks and the paddle appear on the screen
 + Score tracking
++ Make the eyes blink
++ Make the eyes follow the ball
++ Add a smile to the paddle and animate it based on the location of the ball

 ## References
 None